 Personal Injury Settlements or Awards Generally Aren’t Taxable

 First, it’s important to understand that not all settlements or awards are taxable.
 According to the Internal Revenue Service (IRS), compensation received as a result of personal physical injuries or physical sickness is generally not taxable.
 This means that if you received a settlement due to an injury or illness that you suffered, you likely wouldn’t have to pay any taxes on the funds you receive.

 Are There Any Exceptions to This Rule?

-While you likely won’t have to pay taxes on settlement or award funds related to your injury, you may have to pay taxes for money included in your compensation for other things.
-For example, you may need to pay taxes on:
+While you likely won’t have to pay taxes on a settlement or award funds related to your injury, you may have to pay taxes for money included in your compensation for other things.
+For example, you may need to pay taxes on the following:

 - Any accident-related medical expenses you deducted from the prior year’s income tax

 - Settlements for certain wrongful death lawsuits (funds received may be considered to be part of the deceased person’s estate)